Egg Harbor is one of the best small towns in America, but don’t take our word for it.

 It’s little wonder it has earned such acclaim.
 Egg Harbor features one of the county’s best beaches just a mile walk from the Bay Point Inn.

-Egg Harbor is also home to the best grocery store on the peninsula, Main Street Market, which boasts local produce, an incredible wine selection, and the widest beer selection in Northern Door County.
+Egg Harbor is also home to the county’s best grocery store, Main Street Market, which boasts an incredible wine and largest craft beer selection in Northern Door County.
 You’ll find great cheeses and meats at the deli counter too.

 If golf is your thing, you won’t find a better town for golfing in Wisconsin.
 Of course, there’s the acclaimed Horseshoe Bay Golf Club (if you can sneak in).
 The spectacular Orchards is just down the road from us, as is the more pedestrian-friendly Stonehedge Golf Course.